 Crimes Against & By Children

 The Juvenile Division is charged with the responsibility of investigating all offenses committed against persons under the age of seventeen (with the exception of death investigations) as well as all offenses committed by persons under the age of seventeen years old.

 In addition to these responsibilities, the Juvenile Division is required to investigate all cases referred by the Harris County Children’s Protective Services, as well as attempting to locate juveniles who have been absent from their homes without permission of their parent or guardian (runaways).
 The Harris County Community Youth Services Counselor serves as the primary point of contact for cases referred by detectives to a youth counselor.

-Mari Devlin, Harris County Youth Services Specialist, provides consultation and crisis counseling to youth and their families for the Pasadena Police Department.
+Vanessa Rodriguez, Harris County Youth Services Specialist, provides consultation and crisis counseling to youth and their families for the Pasadena Police Department.
 She works with children and youth of any age provides resources and information on a wide range of services that are free or low cost within the City of Pasadena.